 Desaware's software components and controls are provided with the intent that they be used in applications and components that offer significant and primary functionality beyond that of our components.
 In other words - our license does not permit you to use code or software that we provide to market another component that provides the same or slightly modified functionality that we provide.
-For example, you can't use dwspyvb.dll to create another subclassing or hook tool that you will market.
+For example, you can't use dwshvb8.dll to create another subclassing or hook tool that you will market.

-You may not distribute the source code provided with SpyWorks to anyone who has not purchased SpyWorks version 7 or later.
+You may not distribute the source code provided with SpyWorks to anyone who has not purchased SpyWorks version 8 or later.

-You may not, under any circumstances, distribute the file dwcmndlg.lic, dwsdes32.dll or dwsdes16.dll.
+You may not, under any circumstances, distribute the file dwcmndlg.lic or dwsdes32.dll.